- Advice and information

 You can seek advice from a solicitor before you appeal.
 Appealing your sentence or conviction can be very costly.
 A solicitor will tell you if you have a good case.

-You should send the form to the magistrates’ court that made the decision.
+Send the completed form to the magistrates’ court that made the decision.

 How do I appeal against a Crown Court decision?